ShadowWolf2099/Icarus_Mods/README.md

    all those items in those additional slots.
 - Feel free to drop me any ideas for mod changes/suggestions.
 - Feel free to re-distribute this mod provided recipients are directed to this Readme for mod credits and are aware of this Disclaimer and Known Bugs
-- Feel free to unpack and reassemble with your modding tools, but if repacking and distributing, remove my "laanp" name from any distribution material, and make sure you acknowledge credit to any contributing modders.